 Texas is, of course, famous for its cows as much as it is for its cowboys.
 In fact, there are more than 16 million cows and cattle, roughly, in the state alone.

-If you’re looking for US roads where you can drive at break-neck speed, there’s a highway in Texas which will let you legally drive up to 85 miles per hour.
-Specifically, it’s Highway 130, and you’ll find it on route between Seguin and Austin.
+If you’re looking for US roads where you can drive at break-neck speed, there’s a highway in Texas that will let you legally drive up to 85 miles per hour.
+Specifically, it’s Highway 130, and you’ll find it on the route between Seguin and Austin.

 Believe it or not, the town of Clark, Denton County, was able to claim free TV and equipment for all residents by renaming itself DISH.
 However, only 200 residents were affected and could therefore take part in the deal!

-Do you know any interesting or fun facts about Texas that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Texas?
+Share them here in the comments below!